 A Reiki session is performed with the recipient sitting or lying down (fully clothed).
 The Reiki practitioner lightly places their hands on the body (areas of the head and torso).

 Reiki is used in many medical settings because it is safe, and can be used with anyone, regardless of age or health condition.
 It has been shown to help improve sleep, relieve nausea, anxiety, depression, and pain.
-In Lori's clinical experience, clients most often reported feeling more relaxed,
+In my clinical experience, clients most often reported feeling more relaxed,

 diminished pain and anxiety levels, and greater mental clarity.
 Receiving Reiki before surgery may help reduce anxiety, enabling the patient to be more at ease, creating a more calm, peaceful state of mind.
 Reiki supports our well-being and strengthens our natural ability to heal.